multipages/multipages/README.md

 The Multipages Plugin will request the correspondent **data** file from the interface of plugin, in there you can require it and return, then, the plugin will throughout the array of datas and will generate all `@product` pages, see below the result:

-:red_circle: _Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders_
+:heavy_exclamation_mark: _Look the `@` at the beginning in product folder, that's necessary to MultiPages create the routes and generate final folders_

 ```
 dist